For information regarding making travel arrangements, housing, orientation, and living in Iowa City please visit the New Students webpage.

 Where should I stay my first night in Iowa City?
 Where can I stay until I can move into my dormitory room, or until I find an apartment off campus?
 Does it cost extra to move in early to my dormitory room?

-Please review Housing on the New Students webpage.
+Please review Housing on the Admissions webpage.

 What are the residence halls like?